 What exactly is fermented khaman dhokla?
 Well, a dhokla is an Indian steamed bread made from a fermented batter.
-It can be made from all sorts of different things: rice, barley, lentils, quinoa, chickpeas.
-They are fermented with yogurt, then the batter is steamed and topped with some spices.
+It can be made from all sorts of different grains: rice, barley, lentils, quinoa, chickpeas.
+They are fermented with yogurt, then the batter is steamed and topped with spices.

 I have made dhokla with soaked lentils and rice, which are then ground up (like in a dosa or idli recipe).
 This khaman dhokla recipe is made with chickpea flour.
 It avoids the grinding required with other dholka recipes, so it is quicker to make.